vatpac-technology/sops/docs/controller-skills/advanced.md

     **SDS** -> **BIK**: "JST123, F200"

 When using the level check technique, bear in mind the sector that you're coordinating with may have no idea what a Level Check is.
 Use plain english as required to get the message across (and be nice 😊).
-## Level Management
-When issuing a climb or descent instruction, as yourself, what altitude/level can assign which results in the smallest number of transmissions.

-A common habit is to see controllers clearing aircraft "when ready" to FL250 on descent, despite there being no reason to do so.
-If there is no traffic restrictions and CTA LL permits, descent the aircraft to the CTA LL.

-!!!
-Example
-    VOZ888 is tracking from Sydney to Melbourne via the Q29 airway to LIZZI for the LIZZI8A arrival runway 34.

-    "VOZ888, when ready, descend via the STAR to A090, QNH 1009."

-!!! note
-    An appropriate time to assign F250 for descent would be, for example, an aircraft tracking on the Y59 airway to YSSY, when CB_APP is online (since they own the CB TMA up to F245).
-In this example, you would not assign lower than F250 until the aircraft is 2.5nm clear of the CB TMA.
-    Do not assign levels through another sector's airspace without coordination, even if it would take a 20,000ft/min descent rate to clip the airspace!
-Either wait until the aircraft is 2.5nm clear, or coordinate with the sector.

-Use "descend via STAR" phraseology when CTA protection is in place, through the use of height requirements on the STAR.

-!!!
-Example
-    RXA4652 is tracking via ODALE for the ODALE7 STAR to runway 34R.
-CTA LL is 8000FT, but the STAR has built-in CTA protection (8000FT ABOVE at KABLO)

-    "RXZ4652, Sydney Approach, runway 34R, descend via the STAR to 6000FT"